odoo/documentation/content/applications/inventory_and_mrp/maintenance/add_new_equipment.rst

 Include additional product information
 --------------------------------------

-The :guilabel:`Product Information` tab at the bottom of the form can be used to provide further details about the piece of equipment:
+The :guilabel:`Product Information` tab at the bottom of the page can be used to provide further details about the piece of equipment:

 - :guilabel:`Vendor`: the vendor that the equipment was purchased from